Convergence of weak-SINDy Surrogate Models: Analysis of weak-SINDy approximation to scalar ODEs

-Additionally, boundedness of a linear operator is equivalent to continuity (in the norm topology).
 A well-known theorem in \cite{dunford1988linear} proves boundedness of $L^2$ composition operators under reasonable assumptions in the setting that the flowmap $\phi$ is a self-mapping of a set $S$ into itself.
-In the following Proposition~\ref{prop:compmapboundcondition}, we give a slightly generalized version of this well-known theorem that is not restricted to self-mappings.
+In the following Proposition~\ref{prop:compmapboundcondition}, we give a slightly generalized version of this well-known theorem that is not restricted to self-mappings. \begin{remark} Here Proposition~\ref{prop:compmapboundcondition} is stated in the multi-dimensional setting.
+While the analysis in Section~\ref{sec:ODE case} focuses only on the one-dimensional case, the multi-dimensional statement is applicable in Section~\ref{sec:system of odes}. \end{remark} \begin{notation} Let $\mu$ be a measure on $\mathbb{R}^n$ with $\sigma$-algebra $\Sigma$ and $A$ a finite measurable subset of $\mathbb{R}^n$.
+Let $\Sigma_A$ and $\mu_A$ denote the restriction of the $\Sigma$ and $\mu$ to subsets of $A$. \end{notation}